 How employers can improve their corporate wellness program

-With the New Year in full swing, wellness-related conversations can be overheard in just about any workplace.
-It’s the time of year when everyone is trying to make positive changes; and for many individuals, their health is top-of-mind.
+Wellness-related conversations can be overheard in just about any workplace.
+People try to make positive changes; and for many individuals, their health is top-of-mind.
 However, even though employees are making an extra effort to gain energy, improve productivity and decrease risk of illness, this sort of focus on wellness doesn’t always translate to a priority for employers.

-Many of the employers I encounter on the Vistage speaking circuit think they have a “wellness program” in place because they encourage employees to get blood tests and place clever health quotes in the bathrooms.
+Many the employers think they have a “wellness program” in place because they encourage employees to get blood tests and place clever health quotes in the bathrooms.
 While this may be a slight exaggeration, by failing to align corporate wellness efforts with best practice standards, employers are missing out on a variety of advantages that come with employees making major health improvements – including cost savings.

-In my opinion, a true state of the art wellness program recognizes that over 80% of all illnesses are preventable, and if all employers used preventative healthcare measures effectively, the overall cost of corporate healthcare could be reduced by approximately 50% over the next ten to twenty years.
+A true state-of-the-art wellness program recognizes that over 80% of all illnesses are preventable, and if all employers used preventative healthcare measures effectively, the overall cost of corporate healthcare could be reduced by approximately 50% over the next ten to twenty years.
 Vistage members can lead the way in taking stock of their company’s wellness efforts by answering some strategic questions:

 1. What are the best ideas to encourage employees to become healthier?